ANCIENT & INDIGENOUS ROOTS OF CACAO...

 ANCIENT & INDIGENOUS ROOTS OF CEREMONIAL CACAO

-In the ancient Mesoamerican cultures of the Olmec, Maya and Aztec peoples, cacao was sacred and precious.
-The Maya in particular revered cacao; during the Classic Period, they cultivated cacao trees in their gardens and apparently people from all social groups were allowed to drink cacao sometimes - especially as part of wedding ceremonies; kings and priests also consumed cacao (mixed into a frothy bitter chocolate drink with cornmeal, chile peppers, vanilla beans & black pepper) as part of their royal and religious ceremonies.
+In the ancient Mesoamerican* cultures of the Olmec, Maya and Aztec peoples, cacao was sacred and precious.
+Of these three cultures, the Maya are undoubtedly the ones most closely connected to cacao through ancient and living sacred ancestral practices.
+The Maya revered cacao; during the Classic Period, they cultivated cacao trees in their gardens and people from all social groups were allowed to drink cacao for certain occasions such as weddings; cacao was also strongly associated with childbirth, and newborns.
+Kings and priests also consumed cacao (mixed into a frothy bitter chocolate drink with ground maize (cornmeal), chile peppers, vanilla beans & black pepper) as part of their royal and religious ceremonies.
 Mayan blood rites of the nobility and priests involved blood-letting (both self-inflicted and sacrificial), and as part of the ritual, their blood ran through a portal representing the physical and spiritual realms.
 This blood was "itz" - cosmic sap, believed to contain "ch'ul", the soul or spirit, which spoke to and nourished the gods and animated and invigorated the world.
-In return for the offering of blood, the gods sent maize (corn) which was another sacred food to the Maya, and central to both their creation stories and their way of life.
+In return for the offering of blood, the gods sent maize - another sacred food to the Maya, central to both their creation stories and their way of life.

 The Maya believed that one of the most sacred offerings was that of blood.
 Images from ancient religious texts sometimes show Maya priests dripping a blood offering onto cacao pods."